Theatre and Cinema

 - The State Music Theatre named after V. Abashidze

 The birth of Georgian cinema began at the start of the 20th century.
 The first movie was made in the year 1912.
 Back then nobody realised Georgian films would be acknowledged worldwide.

-Georgian film directors such as Eldar Shengelaya ("Sherekilebi"), Giorgi Danelia ("Cheer Up!," "Mimino" and many others), Giorgi Chkheidze ("Pirosmani"), Otar Ioseliani ("Favorites of the Moon" and many others) and Tengiz Abuladze ("The Tree of Wishes") have been awarded many foreign prizes.
+Georgian film directors such as Eldar Shengelaya ("Sherekilebi"), Giorgi Danelia ("Cheer Up!," "Mimino" and many others), Giorgi Chkheidze ("Pirosmani"), Otar Ioseliani ("Favorites of the Moon" and many others) and Tengiz Abuladze ("The Tree of Wishes") have been awarded international prizes.